timhuijgen/sockjs-wrap/README.md

 # sockjs-wrap
-SockJS NodeJs wrapper for client callbacks and events.
+SockJS wrapper for Node.
+Client callbacks and custom data events.
+The server and client are both made the Node way.
+In order to use the client you will have to compile it with [Browserify.](https://github.com/substack/node-browserify)